ntop/nDPI/wireshark/README.md

 ## nDPI Packet Filtering

 As nDPI is natively integrated into Wireshark, you can filter packets using the usual filtering mechanism.
 Example use "ndpi.protocol.name==BitTorrent" to filter all BitTorrent traffic.

+# tshark Lua Class
+The tshark directory contains a Lua class for processing packets with tshark